library(idiolect)

 density_plot(res, q = q.res$score)

-To perform this calibration the calibrate_LLR()
+To perform this calibration the calibrate_LLR() function

 is used again by using the validation results as calibration data